Debbl/aiwan.run/content/posts/(blog)/nextjs-add-open-graph/index.md

 ---
-title: Next.js 中添加 Open Graph
+title: Add Open Graph in Next.js
-description: 学习如何在 Next.js 项目中添加 Open Graph 图片，包括静态生成 OG 图片、使用 satori 库、配置路由处理器和 SEO 优化等完整实现方案
+description: Learn how to add Open Graph images in a Next.js project, including static generation of OG images, using the satori library, configuring route handlers, and SEO optimization.
 date: 2025-02-11T10:06:32.792Z
 duration: 8min
 keywords: